danilobellini/dose/README.rst

 ================

-Runs a test command when some file is created/modified/deleted, showing the return value in a GUI.
+Runs a test command when some file is created/modified/deleted, showing the returned value in a GUI.

 There are 3 states: